 - The brake warning light on your vehicle’s dashboard is on

 Whether you want your ABS brakes inspected or you want a complete brake service, it’s essential to be proactive when maintaining your vehicle’s brake system.
 It’s important to note that the wear and tear put on your car is individual to your unique driving routine, therefore, if you frequently drive in town only with lots of stop and go, you will like consume brake friction material significantly faster than cars that routinely drive only on the highway.
-Please contact the experts at My Auto Service Center for an individual quote for your vehicle’s brake service.
+Please contact the mechanics at My Auto Service Center for an individual quote for your vehicle’s brake service.